yamin-shihab/study-notes/grade-7/english.md

     + Money/time deals requires a singular verb.
 (A thousand dollars is the highest amount we can give you.
 Five years ought to be enough time.)
 + Commas might also accidentally be used incorrectly:
     + A comma splice is a common error in which a comma is used to join two or more independent clauses.
 (We had a nice time, I hope we can meet again soon.)
     + To correct a comma splice, you can insert a coordinating conjunction between the two independent clauses (We had a nice time, so I hope we can meet again soon.), start a new sentence (I didn't like the movie.
-The movie was weird.), or insert a semicolon between the two independent clauses (only when they are related) (I liked the book; it was fascinating.)
+The movie was weird.), or insert a semicolon between the two independent clauses (only when they're related) (I liked the book; it was fascinating.)

 ## Persuasion